roeszler/kapthol/README.md

 | 2.
 Management Experience | | Proxy Manager (holidays) .B|
 | 3.
 Service Trial | | Management Exchange (business swaps) .C|

-## Note : User Centered Design
+## Note : User Centred Design

-Considering the importance of user experience (UX) and user centered design (UCD) in all web / app developments, and to better develop my understanding, I have spent a portion of my time to include a mock-up of the research and information that may be gleaned from such a process.
+Considering the importance of user experience (UX) and user centred design (UCD) in all web / app developments, and to better develop my understanding, I have spent a portion of my time to include a mock-up of the research and information that may be gleaned from such a process.

 I gave attention to this process in the knowledge that this will be an invaluable tool as I progress in my studies and working life.